phake/phake.github.io/src/documentation/stubbing.md

 the fact that the method was called and stores the parameters that were used to call it.
 The next significant thing it does is looks at the stub map for that mock object.
 The stub map is a map that associates answers to method matchers.
 An answer is what a mocked object will return when it is called.
-By default, a call to a mock object returns a static answer of NULL.
+By default, a call to a mock object returns a static answer of `NULL`.
 We will discuss answers more in [Answers](./answers.md).
 A method matcher has two parts.
 The first is the method name.
 The second is an array of arguments.
 The array of arguments will then contain various constraints that are applied to each argument to see if a given argument will match.
 The most common constraint is an equality constraint that will match loosely along the same lines as the double equals sign in PHP.
 We will talk about matchers more in [Method Parameter Matchers](./method-parameter-matchers.md).

 When each mock object is initially created, its stub map will be empty.
-This means that any call to a method on a mock object is going to return a default answer of NULL.
+This means that any call to a method on a mock object is going to return a default answer of `NULL`.
 If you want your mock object's methods to return something else you must add answers to the stub map.
 The `Phake::when()` method allows you to map an answer to a method matcher for a given mock object.
 The mock object you want to add the mapping to is passed as the first parameter to `Phake::when()`.
 The `Phake::when()` method will then return a proxy that can be used add answers to your mock object's stub